jeremylynch83/patient.io/content/topics/davf.md

 #image: "/images/covid-19.jpg"
 ---

-On this page you will find information about cranial dural arteriovenous fistulas and their treatment.

 * [Introduction to dural arteriovenous fistulas](introduction): This section provides essential information about cranial dural arteriovenous fistulas, a vascular condition affecting the covering of the brain (the dura).
 Understand the nature of this condition, its causes, and how it impacts the circulatory system within the brain.